madhanop/capstone-project-GooglePlaystore/README.md

 #### Implementation
 We implemented three classification models to predict the popularity of the app, amongst which Random Forest with tuning gave us the best accuracy with 81.08 % accuracy.
-Logistic Regression â€“ 58.67% accuracy
+Logistic Regression â€“ 22.6% accuracy
-Decision Tree Classifier â€“ 76.10% accuracy
+Decision Tree Classifier â€“ 51.7% accuracy
-Random Forest Classifier â€“ 78.16% accuracy
+Random Forest Classifier â€“ 56.3% accuracy
-Random Forest with Hyperparameter tuning - 81.08% accuracy We used Randomized Search CV to loop over a set of random values for the parameters of the model.
+We used Randomized Search CV to loop over a set of random values for the parameters of the model.
 We ran the grid search and chose the optimal number of tress, number of features at each split, maximum number of levels and the method of selecting samples.
-Using these parameters, we predicted the popularity of the app on our test set and obtained an accuracy of 88.05%.
+Using these parameters, we predicted the popularity of the app on our test set and obtained an accuracy of 56.3%.

 ### Findings and Conclusion

-The comparison of the three proposed methods are shown in Table I. Among the three mothods, KNN with K = 15 has the best accuracy against the other two, and Decision Tree method had the worst performance.
+The comparison of the three proposed methods are shown in Table I. Among the three mothods, KNN with K = 41 has the best accuracy against the other two, and Decision Tree method had the worst performance.
 Hence, to do such rating prediction on Google Play apps, SVR and KNN algorithm is more acceptable.
 With the trained model, we can predict the rating when a app is given with the corresponding features, so that improve the user experience when surfing the Apps market and provide a early evaluation for developing the potential products.